sbjorken/blockchain/README.md

 # blockchain
 Building a hobby blockchain in Java.
+Blocks are added via a simple proof of work (mining) system.

-Blocks are added to the blockchain via a simple proof of work (mining) system based on calculation of the hashes of the blocks.
+The blockchain is far from production-ready (and might never be).
+This project is only motivated by my own curiousity.